googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.14 Linear gradients with different color-projection orientations vectors using the reflect extend mode.**

+When a linear gradient is combined with a transformation, the appearance shall be the same as if the gradient were defined using the transformed positions of points p₀, p₁ and p₂.

 **5.7.11.1.2.3 Radial gradients**

 A radial gradient provides gradation of colors along a cylinder defined by two